ShiJbey/cat-art.ai/README.md

 View the online [demo](https://cat-art-ai.web.app).
 Feel free to rate photos and try your own!

+# Training the model

+We used a [Google Colab Notebook](https://colab.research.google.com/drive/1GBwxqWsHv6UZadnJ3Rr3avp79-g90GAL?usp=sharing) to train a Tensorflow model.
+The model is trained in python and converted for Javascript use.

 # Build the code

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.2.